The sun is beating down on your neck. You can practically see the heat as it radiates off the pavement.

 You'll generally find three variations here:

-• Reel Mowers: These are the old-school, non-motorized cylinders with blades.
+- Reel Mowers: These are the old-school, non-motorized cylinders with blades.
 They snip the grass like scissors as you push.
 They are quiet but demand serious elbow grease.
-Check out what is a reel mower for more details.
+Check out what is a reel mower is for more details.

 The biggest advantage of a push mower is that it's cheap.
 If you have a tight budget, this is where you'll want to start your search.
 They also work fairly well on small lawns (ideally those that are perfectly flat).
 However, the downsides are significant, namely when it comes to labor.
 You pay with your energy; on a hot day in July, pushing a 60-pound machine through thick St. Augustine grass feels less like a chore and more like a grueling punishment.